BoscoDomingo/bash-task-automation/README.md

 # bash-task-automation

-Scripts I wrote to automate certain tasks on a *NIX system.
+Some scripts I wrote to automate day-to-day tasks.
 The files/usage are:

 ## Recording